minoda-lab/universc/README.Rmd

 non-UMI (icell8-v2, smartseq2) and UMI-based (icell8-v3, smartseq3)
 techniques are available it is possible to specify which to use.

+#### Single and dual indexed technologies

+Where needed the cell barcode can be detected in the index I1 or I2 file.
 Single indexes are supported for STRT-Seq, Quartz-Seq, and RamDA-Seq.
 Dual indexes are supported for inDrops-v3, SCI-RNA-Seq, scifi-seq, and Smart-Seq.
 Combinatorial indexing technologies have linkers between barcodes removed